Botulism: Prevention

 The addition of nitrites and nitrates to processed meats such as ham, bacon, and sausages reduces growth and toxin production of C. botulinum.
 Other food additives (such as lactate and sorbate) provide similar protection against bacteria, but do not provide a desirable pink color.

 Vaccine

 A vaccine for botulism exists, but it is rarely used.
 The US CDC discontinued use of the vaccine in 2011 when the available product showed declining potency and an increase in moderate local reactions to booster shots.
-As of 2017 work to develop a better vaccine was being carried out, but the US FDA had not approved any vaccine against botulism.
+As of 2017, work to develop a better vaccine was being carried out.
+The US FDA had not approved any vaccine against botulism.

 Treatment

 Botulism is generally treated with botulism antitoxin and supportive care.

 Supportive care for botulism includes monitoring of respiratory function.
 Respiratory failure due to paralysis may require mechanical ventilation for 2 to 8 weeks, plus intensive medical and nursing care.
 After this time, paralysis generally improves as new neuromuscular connections are formed.

 In some abdominal cases, physicians may try to remove contaminated food still in the digestive tract by inducing vomiting or using enemas.
 Wounds should be treated, usually surgically, to remove the source of the toxin-producing bacteria.